-- Two course failures. - Infraction of the Honor Code. - Infraction of the Harassment Policy. - Infraction of the Drug and Alcohol Policy. - Infraction of the policy regarding Limitations to Attending Births While Enrolled in FNU Programs - Infraction of the policy regarding Advanced Practice as an enrolled FNU Student midwifery and nurse practitioner practice by Frontier students.¶ - Failure to meet FNU time deadlines, including payment of tuition and fees. - Unsatisfactory academic performance. - Failure to maintain Satisfactory Academic Progress - Unsatisfactory clinical performance including, but not limited to, dismissal from a clinical site. - Unprofessional conduct in relation to interaction with others (student, faculty, staff, preceptor, client). - Violations of the Communication Policy including persistent deficiencies in written or verbal communication. - Failure of a performance plan. - Withdrawing from a course for the fourth time. - Starting a clinical site prior to completion of credentialing the site, preceptor, and/or student. - Failure to maintain a current and unencumbered RN license.
+- Infraction of the policy regarding Advanced Practice as an enrolled FNU Student Failure to meet FNU time deadlines, including payment of tuition and fees. - Unsatisfactory academic performance. - Failure to maintain Satisfactory Academic Progress - Unsatisfactory clinical performance including, but not limited to, dismissal from a clinical site. - Unprofessional conduct in relation to interaction with others (student, faculty, staff, preceptor, client). - Violations of the Communication Policy including persistent deficiencies in written or verbal communication. - Failure of a performance plan. - Withdrawing from a course for the fourth time. - Starting a clinical site prior to completion of credentialing the site, preceptor, and/or student. - Failure to maintain a current and unencumbered RN license.